marinone94/marinone94.github.io/_posts/2023-11-19-Path-to-AGI.md

 3. **Single Modality vs Multimodal I/O:** Considering if the AI can process and respond to only one type of input and produce only one kind of output or if it can handle multiple modalities (e.g., visual, auditory, textual).

 4. **Digital vs Physical Output:** Distinguishing between AI systems that only interact in digital formats and those capable of producing physical outputs.

+5. **Single vs Multiple Agents:** Evaluating whether the AI system is a single agent or a multi-agent system.

 5. **LAST, AND MOST IMPORTANT, Models vs Systems:** Comparing pears with pears and apples with apples (a.k.a comparing Models with Models and Systems with Systems).
 We should once and for all agree to distinguish the Model evaluation and the System evaluation.
 Comparing Systems (usually accessible via proprietary APIs whose underlying code is not publicly disclosed) with standalone models is like comparing pears with apples, and we are taught in primary school that's not the best way to do science.
 And we see it happening way too often.